sebarickert/sebastianhamalainen.com/src/content/portfolio/finnish-eletricity-company.md

 ## What I learned

 I learned how to work with another stack of technologies than normally.
 As well learning about being more vocal with the customer.
+I learned more about improving accessibility issues on websites.